 Hitchhiking Siberia: Four Buryat Men

-After spending some time in the city of Ulan-Ude, I decided to hitchhike to another city, Chita, about 700 km to the east, where another friend was waiting for me.
-I left Ulan-Ude early in the morning on a minibus and reached the main road in about half an hour.
-There were no suitable spots to start hitchhiking so I had to walk .
-Got a lift in 5 minutes.
-A Buryat family drove me to the Kyakhta junction.
-While in the car, we talked about Buddhist and local pagan traditions and beliefs of the Buryat people.
-After they dropped me off, I had to walk along the road for half an hour because there weren’t many cars passing by, and all of them had passengers.
-It looked like there was some holiday today, and people were rushing to reunite with their families.
-Chanting The Beatles songs and hoping to catch a ride as soon as possible it was pretty cold outside, I kept walking forward, occasionally turning back to see if there were any vehicles coming my way.
+The city of Chita wasn’t really on my itinerary.
+I had no intention of traveling far past Ulan-Ude from when I started my hitchhiking journey to Siberia.
+But I received an invitation to visit Chita from one of the bloggers who was reading my travel stories who offered to travel to a famous Buddhist monastery together.
+That sounded like a great plan, so after spending some time in Ulan-Ude, I chose a sunny day to get back to the road again.
+Chita lay some 700 km to the east, which was going to be a full-day journey.
+I left the Buryat capital early in the morning on a minibus and reached the main road in about half an hour.
+There were no suitable spots to start hitchhiking so I had to walk until there was a wide enough roadside.
+A Buryat family then drove me to the Kyakhta junction who kindly introduced me some some of the local Buddhist and shamanistic traditions and beliefs of the Buryat people.
+After they dropped me off, I had to walk along the road for half an hour; there weren’t many cars passing by, and the rare vehicles that drove past me were full of people.
+It was some holiday, and people were rushing to reunite with their families.
+Although it was a clear and sunny day, it was very cold, so I kept walking forward, occasionally turning back to see if there were any vehicles coming my way.

 “Where are you going?”